5 Tips to tackle a challenging annual bank review

-As former business bankers, our business finance team, have a 360 degree perspective and speak from experience to offer 5 tips to clients tackling a challenging annual review.
+As former business bankers, our business finance team, have a 360 degree perspective and speak from experience to offer 5 tips to clients tackling a challenging annual bank review.

 - Focus on the forward 12 months in a budget with realistic assumptions you can explain and can support with historical trading drivers.
-If there are major changes or variances in your budget projections from historical results, have evidence to support how these changes are going to come about.
+If there are major changes to variances in your budget projections from historical results, have evidence to support how these changes are going to come about.
 Be prepared to invest in a 3-way cashflow if your situation justifies this.
 This demonstrates you have a plan and a handle on your numbers.

 - Articulate a Plan B if you can’t hit budget assumptions.
 Your banker wants solutions to problems.

 - Prepare for the meeting together with your accountant so that you can both add weight to your credibility to do what you say you’ll do during the meeting with your Bank.